mlp6/Medical-Software-Design/Lectures/react/main.md

 ## Anatomy of a React Application
 ### Components
 A component is a key unit of React--it is the most granular unit that has _both_ functionality and a view.
-Components are classes in Javascript that inherit from a base class `React.Component` that imbue your class with additional React-rendering powers.
-Every component has to do one thing -- define a `render()` method that returns a blob of `JSX` which is essentially `HTML` with some minor changes that we will see.
+Components are classes in Javascript that inherit from a base class `React.Component` that imbue your class with additional React-rendering powers. **Every component has to do one thing -- define a `render()` method that defines the current view.**

 ```js
 // Hello.js: